Large Language Models in Vespa

 • maxTokens - for setting the maximum number of tokens to produce

-To set these, you pass these along with the query:
+To provide inference parameters, you pass these along with the query:

 $ vespa query \